Image

 Capstone course required for all philosophy majors.
 Students will explore in depth a specific topic either in the history of philosophy or in contemporary practical or theoretical philosophy and will write a substantial original essay appropriate for a senior thesis.
 Topics will differ by section and semester.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: PHIL 202, PHIL 203, PHIL 206, PHIL 222, PHIL 223.
 Restricted to Philosophy and CS + Philosophy majors with Senior Standing.
 Philosophy majors (and CS + Philosophy majors matriculated before Fall 2020) are required to have PHIL 202 (or equivalent), PHIL 203, and PHIL 206.
 CS + Philosophy majors (matriculated after Fall 2020) are required to have PHIL 202 (or equivalent), PHIL 222, and PHIL 223.

-PHIL 501 - Seminar on the History of Philosophy
+PHIL 513 - Seminar Philosophy of Logic

-PHIL 512 - Seminar Social Philosophy
+PHIL 517 - Seminar Philosophy of Science

 PHIL 583 - Individual Topics